If you’re sending email campaigns to customers, you want your messages to look good when they land in the inbox.

 2. Customize your colors

 You don’t have to guess which colors fit your brand.
-Tools like Color Cop for PC users, or Digital Color Meter for Macs, allow you to pull the RGB or Hex value of the colors on your website or in your logo.
+Tools like Color Cop for PC users, or Classic Color Meter for Macs, allow you to pull the RGB or Hex value of the colors on your website or in your logo.
 You can then enter these values into your Constant Contact account and we’ll provide the colors that match.

 3. Use consistent fonts

 When choosing fonts for your emails, it’s typically best to keep things simple.
 Using too many different fonts can make your emails look messy and distract readers from the message you want to get across.

 Hopefully, you’re already using a consistent font on your website or blog that you could also use in your emails.
 Choose one or two fonts that fit your brand and be consistent with each message you send out.

 4. Add visuals